Overview

 If you have an unruptured brain aneurysm, you may lower the risk of rupture by making these lifestyle changes:

 - Don't smoke cigarettes.
-If you smoke, talk to your health care provider.
-Your provider can suggest strategies or a treatment program to help you quit.
+If you smoke, talk to your healthcare professional.
+They can suggest strategies or a treatment program to help you quit.

-- Control your blood pressure if you have high blood pressure.
+- Manage your blood pressure if you have high blood pressure.

 - Eat a healthy diet and exercise.
 Changes in diet and exercise can help lower blood pressure.
-Talk to your health care provider about changes that are appropriate for you.
+Talk to your healthcare professional about changes that are right for you.

-- Don't use drugs such as cocaine, methamphetamine or others.
-If you do use these drugs and would like to quit, talk to your provider.
+- Don't use recreational drugs such as cocaine, methamphetamine or others.
+If you do use these drugs and would like to quit, talk to your healthcare professional.

 Coping and support